GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 It can contain the entire content of PLM data created in a project context.

 SpecIF allows the selected and distributed inclusion of data into a SpecIF repository.
-It is not required to have all data, that can be stored in a SpecIF data set in a single repository.
+It is not required to have all data that can be stored in a SpecIF data set in a single repository.
-So you can have one SpecIF repository containing the data and class definitions, and a second, separated set containing the data content, but referencing the required data types by the unique identifiers.
+Therefore, you can have one SpecIF repository containing the data and class definitions, and a second, separated set containing the data content, but referencing the required data types by the unique identifiers.
-A SpecIF instance has an attribute called *isExtension* of type boolean.
+A SpecIF instance has a boolean attribute called *isExtension*.
 If this value is set to true, a tool that is working with this data, needs further SpecIF data to get the complete definition of all required data types and data type definitions.

 ### SpecIF-Repository description attributes